ramxnnn/CMS_PROJECT/README.md

     FOREIGN KEY (game_id) REFERENCES games(game_id)
 );

-You can use the following SQL commands to insert sample data into both tables:

--- Insert sample game into `games`
-INSERT INTO games (name, genre, release_date, platform) VALUES ('The Witcher 3: Wild Hunt', 'RPG', '2015-05-19', 'PC, PS4, Xbox One');

--- Insert sample game details into `gameDetails` INSERT INTO gameDetails (game_id, description, developer, publisher, rating, price) VALUES (1, 'An open-world RPG where players take on the role of Geralt of Rivia...', 'CD Projekt Red', 'CD Projekt', 9.5, 59.99);

 ##License
 ### Breakdown:
 1. **Project Overview**: Describes the purpose of the project and the structure of the tables.